TurtleTeam/DuelsPE/README.md

 -> /duel [username] - Sends a duel request to another player

+### API Docs:

+ - Currently, you can detect when a match starts and ends

 ### Credits:

  - Much of the kit system is inspired by AdvancedKits by Luca28pet.